GW190521 as a dynamical capture of two nonspinning black holes: Introduction

-In this \textit{Letter} we interpret GW190521 within the scenario of a binary black hole (BBH) dynamical capture and demonstrate that this hypothesis is more plausible than that of a quasi-circular merger.
-Dynamical captures have a phenomenology radically different from quasi-circular mergers~\cite{East:2012xq,Gold:2012tk,Loutrel:2020kmm}.
+In this \textit{Letter} we analyse GW190521 within the scenario of a binary black hole (BBH) dynamical capture and compare this hypothesis to that of a quasi-circular merger.
+Dynamical captures have a phenomenology radically different from quasi-circular mergers\cite{East:2012xq,Gold:2012tk,Loutrel:2020kmm}.
 The close passage and capture of the two objects in hyperbolic orbits naturally accounts for the short-duration, burst-like waveform morphology of GW190521 even in the absence of spins.
-Moreover, possibile explanations of the high component masses rely on second-generation BHs, stellar mergers in young star clusters and BH mergers in active galactic nuclei disks, e.g.~\cite{Abbott:2020gyp,Rasskazov:2019gjw,Tagawa:2019osr,Gonzalez:2020xah,Belczynski:2020bca,Mapelli:2021syv,Sedda:2021abh,Tagawa:2021ofj,DallAmico:2021umv}, for which dynamical captures are possible.
-While no observational evidence for GWs from dynamical captures existed prior to our work, such events are not incompatible with the current detection rates~\cite{Mukherjee:2020hnm}.
+Moreover, possibile explanations of the high component masses rely on second-generation BHs, stellar mergers in young star clusters and BH mergers in active galactic nuclei disks\cite{LIGOScientific:2020kqk,Rasskazov:2019gjw,Tagawa:2019osr,Gonzalez:2020xah,Belczynski:2020bca,Mapelli:2021syv,Sedda:2021abh,Tagawa:2021ofj,DallAmico:2021umv}, for which dynamical captures are possible.
+While no observational evidence for GWs from dynamical captures existed prior to our work, such events are not incompatible with the current detection rates~\cite{Rodriguez:2018pss,Mukherjee:2020hnm}, although these rates would require corrections to take into account the large masses of GW190521\cite{Mandel:2021smh}.